-3.1.4 Inform the appellant that, he/she may appear in person, with or without legal counsel or lay advisor, and call evidence and present arguments in person or by counsel if she/he so desires and shall so notify the Secretary.
+3.1.4 Inform the appellant that, they may appear in person, with or without legal counsel or lay advisor, and call evidence and present arguments in person or by counsel if they so desire and shall so notify the Secretary.

-3.1.5 Inform the appellant that she/he must submit any additional documentation in support of the appeal at least ten working days prior to the day of the hearing.
-Inform the appellant that he/she bears the onus of proof in the appeal.
+3.1.5 Inform the appellant that they must submit any additional documentation in support of the appeal at least ten working days prior to the day of the hearing.
+Inform the appellant that they bear the onus of proof in the appeal.
 Stress that the provision of supporting documentation strengthens their case.

-3.1.6 Inform the appellant that, should she/he fail to attend the hearing on the date and at the time and place aforesaid, the Subcommittee on Academic Appeals may proceed in her/his absence and that she/he will not be entitled to any further notice of the proceedings.
+3.1.6 Inform the appellant that, should they fail to attend the hearing on the date and at the time and place aforesaid, the Subcommittee may proceed in their absence, and that they will not be entitled to any further notice of the proceedings.

-3.1.7 Prior to the time of the hearing the Secretary shall distribute to each member of the Subcommittee and to the representatives from the Decanal Committee on Petitions a copy of the appeal, supporting materials and any other related materials provided by the appellant, the Decanal Committee on Petitions or any other relevant office.
-Members of the Subcommittee shall read, but shall not discuss, the materials prior to the date of the hearing.
+3.1.7 Approximately one week prior to the time of the hearing the Secretary shall distribute to each member of the hearing panel and to the representatives from the Decanal Committee on Petitions a copy of the appeal, supporting materials and any other related materials provided by the appellant, the Decanal Committee on Petitions or any other relevant office.
+Members of the Subcommittee hearing panel shall read, but shall not discuss, the materials prior to the date of the hearing.

-3.2.1 When the meeting is called to order the parties present shall be the Subcommittee on Academic Appeals members, the Secretary and representatives of the Decanal Committee on Petitions and/or the Office of the Registrar, the appellant, his/her counsel or lay advisor (if desired) together with any witnesses and experts brought by the appellant or the Subcommittee.
+3.2.1 When the meeting is called to order the parties, present shall be the Subcommittee hearing panel members, the Secretary and representatives of the Decanal Committee on Petitions and/or the Office of the Registrar, the appellant, their counsel or lay advisor (if desired) together with any witnesses and experts brought by the appellant or the Subcommittee.

 3.2.2 The appellant (or his or her counsel or lay advisor) may make an opening statement concerning the appeal and call upon witnesses to present evidence regarding the appeal.
 The members of the Subcommittee will then have an opportunity to ask (through the Chair) questions of the appellant, witnesses and representatives of the Decanal Committee on Standing in order to clarify issues that have arisen in the appeal.
 In addition, both parties in the matter - the appellant as well as representatives of the Decanal Committee on Petitions may pose questions and the appellant may make a brief final statement in summation of the appeal.

-3.2.3 The appellant and counsel will then leave the room and the Subcommittee on Academic Appeals will proceed to deliberate and determine its decision on the appeal (Representatives of the Decanal Committee on Petitions and/or the Office of the Registrar shall remain for the purposes of providing information on University rules and regulations).
-The decision of the Subcommittee on Academic Appeals will be on a show of hands and be determined by a majority of the Board present.
+3.2.3 The appellant and counsel will then leave the room and the Subcommittee hearing panel members will proceed to deliberate and determine its decision on the appeal (Representatives of the Decanal Committee on Petitions and/or the Office of the Registrar shall remain for the purposes of providing information on University rules and regulations).
+The decision of the Subcommittee will be on a show of hands and be determined by a majority of the panel members Board present.

-3.2.4 The decision of the Subcommittee on Academic Appeals shall be recorded and shall be communicated in writing by the Chair.
+3.2.4 The decision of the Subcommittee shall be recorded and shall be communicated, with reasons, in writing by the hearing panel Chair.

-3.2.5 The Subcommittee on Academic Appeals has the right to refuse to give formal hearing to an appeal (by unanimous consent of the members and without prior discussion) on the ground that the appeal is not within the jurisdiction of the Subcommittee.
+3.2.5 The Subcommittee has the right to refuse to give formal hearing to an appeal (by unanimous consent of the members and without prior discussion) on the ground that the appeal is not within the jurisdiction of the Subcommittee.

-The Subcommitee on Academic Appeals is a subcommittee of the UTSC Academic Affairs Committee and was established on September 10, 2013.
-The Subcommitee Terms of Reference were approved by the UTSC Academic Affairs Committee at its meeting on September 10, 2013.
+The Subcommittee Terms of Reference were approved by the UTSC Academic Affairs Committee at its meeting on September 10, 2013.
+The Subcommittee Terms of Reference were amended on September 13, 2021, by the UTSC Academic Affairs Committee.
 These Terms of Reference remain in effect, until replaced or amended by the UTSC Academic Affairs Committee.